Ibrahimhassan95/Bikeshare/README.md

 * earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ## The Files
-the three city dataset files:
+a zip file (data files.zip) that contains the three city dataset files:

 * chicago.csv